Elliethieu/Covid-19-modelling_-practice-code/README.md

 run_over_scen_3 is our main function.

 Change the number of daily vaccination for each stage:
 In setup_ play code, in the function run_over_scen_3, for each stage, n is the number of daily vaccination.
-You can chnage them manually here, then run the file setup_play code again, then run figure1_play code to generate the graph.
+You can change them manually here, then run the file setup_play code again, then run figure1_play code to generate the graph.
 in figure1_play code, you can set ve and vp as you wish (in both pars2 and traj_3 needed. pars was the original code, I used to see how to set up pars2)

 T1, T2, T3 are respectively Phase 1, phase 2, phase 3 of the opening plan.